 Free Sound is another nonprofit that collects sound effects and noises that are great for explainer, demo, and animated videos.

-Incompetech is a site for royalty free music that’s also mostly free, so long as you provide attribution to the artist.
+Incompetech is a site for royalty-free music that’s also mostly free, so long as you provide attribution to the artist.

-Public Domain Music for Videos
+Public Domains to Find Background Music for Videos

 IMSLP is an online database with classical music from composers all around the world.
 It takes a little work, but you can search by composer, time period, and nationality.